bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/c/CoveragePercentage_0zErkL8B54XBTK$nUEKqm5/Documentation.md

-Related to the MappedZone, e.g.% of the tunnel face where a certian ground types was documented.
+Coverage in percentage of the mapped feature in relation to the mapped zone, e.g. tunnel face, to which it belongs.